drakkan/sftpgo/docs/ssh-commands.md

  For these reasons we should limit system commands usage as much as possible, we currently support the following system commands:

 - `git-receive-pack`, `git-upload-pack`, `git-upload-archive`.
 These commands enable support for Git repositories over SSH.
 They need to be installed and in your system's `PATH`.
 - `rsync`.
 The `rsync` command needs to be installed and in your system's `PATH`.

+At least the following permissions are required to be able to run system commands:

+- `list`
+- `download`
+- `upload`
+- `create_dirs`
+- `overwrite`
+- `delete`

-We cannot avoid that rsync creates symlinks, so if the user has the permission to create symlinks, we add the option `--safe-links` to the received rsync command if it is not already set.
-This should prevent creating symlinks that point outside the home dir.
-If the user cannot create symlinks, we add the option `--munge-links` if it is not already set.
+For `rsync`  we cannot avoid that it creates symlinks so if the `create_symlinks` permission is granted we add the option `--safe-links`, if it is not already set, to the received `rsync` command.
+This should prevent to create symlinks that point outside the home directory.
+If the user cannot create symlinks we add the option `--munge-links`, if it is not already set, to the received `rsync` command.
 This should make symlinks unusable (but manually recoverable).

 SFTPGo support the following built-in SSH commands: